 Another implication for the social web spilling over into the way we do work is that people want to connect more with the personalities behind the projects.
 Sharing photos of your team in a workshop, or out on site, can really make the project seem more real, which in turn can improve engagement.

-Tools like Jing and Loom make it easy to capture and share short videos.
+Tools like Loom and Sendspark make it easy to capture and share short videos.
 These are perfect as communication tools for helping others know what really want them to do or for presenting a quick look at how a deliverable is coming on.

 Include a video link in your briefings: people don’t have to click it if they aren’t interested but I bet some of them will want to see.

 Whatever you choose to enhance the way you communicate about your project, the important thing is choosing a way that makes sense for the context.
-There is no value in extracting your current resource utilisation and presenting it as a pictogram without the context around what your planned resource utilisation is, the gap, why that gap exists and what you are doing about it.
+There is no value in extracting your current resource utilization and presenting it as a pictogram without the context around what your planned resource utilization is, the gap, why that gap exists and what you are doing about it.

 The visual communication trend is here to stay.
 Just like project teams adopted ‘corporate’ social media tools, project teams will need to adopt visual ways of thinking to deal with the increased expectation that data can, and should, be shared that way.